Swiss Gut-Behrami Crowned Overall World Cup Ski Champion - UrduPoint

 The 32-year-old Swiss skier claimed her second overall title despite only finishing 10th in the season-closing giant slalom.

-With that result she takes an unassailable lead into the final two races of the World Cup season, as well as claiming her first giant slalom title.
+With that result the Olympic super-G gold medallist takes an unassailable lead into the final two races of the World Cup season, as well as claiming her first giant slalom title.

 Gut-Behrami is also targeting the super-G and downhill titles and if successful she will join Mikaela Shiffrin, Lindsey Vonn and Tina Maze as the only women in history to secure four titles in a single season.